Consent Requirements for Recording Clinical Visits in Canada

 • Sample Consent Form for AI Scribe

-This article provides instructions on how to locate, customize, and use the Chartnote AI Scribe consent form.
-This form is used to obtain patient consent for the use of the Chartnote AI Scribe during medical encounters, which include in-person, ...
+This article explains how to find, customize, and use the Chartnote AI Scribe consent form.
+The form is one way to obtain and document patient consent for using Chartnote AI Scribe during medical encounters — in-person, telehealth, or phone visits. ...

-• Obtaining Consent for Using AI Scribe in Your Practice
+• Illinois: Patient Consent for an AI Scribe